Overview

 Manage Radios

 This pop-up window allows you to manage your radios.
 You will need to have at least one radio configured here before you can connect in the application.
-Take care to make sure the port and baud rate are correct.
+Take care to make sure the port and baud rate are correct if you are configuring a USB connected radio.
+You can use the circular selection button to select your default radio which is shown on start-up.

 Application Configuration